 - If you are a DTE customer, bring in bill

-- Monthly rent amount and total rent paid in the previous year, landlord name and address
+- Monthly rent amount, total rent paid in the previous year, landlord name and address

-- Summer and winter property tax bills and receipts
+- Summer and winter property tax bills and receipts from the previous year

 - Health insurance premiums paid